d3Xm/dTuxTriage/README.md

 Fixed numerous small bugs and mispelled referals<br />
 Added a new function to check for available diskspace and check the size of volatilememory and take that into account wether to run or not. <br />
 Added function for memdump and creating a volatility profile<br />
-Added flags for debian/rhel to supp<br />
+Added flags for debian/rhel to install/use software needed to support memory dump<br />
 Added newer version of RKhunter and ClamAV to the repository<br />